curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Transforming this to real-space and expanding to first order in $sigma V_p (bold(r))$, the image intensity becomes:
 $
   I(bold(r)) approx 1 - 2 sigma [V_p (bold(r)) convolve.o h_(Delta f)(bold(r))],
-$
+$<eq-defocus-int>
 where $h_(Delta f)(bold(r)) = cal(F)^(-1)_(bold(q) arrow bold(r)) {sin[pi lambda Delta f abs(bold(q))^2]}$ is the real-space convolution kernel corresponding to @eq-defocus and $convolve.o$ represents the convolution operation.
 Defocus thus converts sample-induced phase variations into intensity contrast through a sinusoidal convolution, leading to characteristic contrast reversals with increasing spatial frequency.

-=== Phase-Plate Contrast
+=== Phase Plate Contrast

-Another approach is to introduce a post-specimen phase shift using a phase plate.
+Another approach is to introduce a phase shift using a post-specimen phase plate.
-This originates from optical microscopy, where Frits Zernike's phase-contrast microscope earned the Nobel prize in Physics for its transformative impact on biological imaging @Zernike_1942.
+This originates from optical phase contrast microscopy, which was awarded the Nobel prize in Physics for its transformative impact on biological imaging @Zernike_1942.
 An ideal phase plate shifts the unscattered beam by $pi\/2$:
 $
   tilde(psi)'(bold(q)) = cases(
     upright(i) tilde(psi)(bold(q)) &"if" bold(q) = bold(0),
-    tilde(psi)(bold(q)) &"otherwise"
+    tilde(psi)(bold(q)) &"otherwise."
-  ).
+  )
 $ <eq-zernike>
 Expanding again to first order in $sigma V_p (bold(r))$, the corresponding image intensity is given by:
 $
   I(bold(r)) approx 1 + 2 sigma V_p (bold(r)),
-$
+$<eq-zernike-int>
 showing that a phase plate enables direct, linear transfer of the specimen phase into image intensity.

 @fig-pci illustrates these effects for a simulated arrangement of single- and double-walled carbon nanotubes (CNTs) acquired at low dose.